 You will notice this around the time of flowering.
 White mold mainly affects plants in wet and cold climates.

-Tomato stems will look white with black pebble-like structures inside.
+Tomato stems will appear white, with black, pebble-like structures inside.
 Flowers may also have water-soaked areas.

 Treatment: